 Facing criminal charges in Maryland is something no one should go through alone.
 The stress and difficulties associated with criminal charges can be enough to throw your life off balance, and without the help of an experienced criminal defense attorney, you could end up facing years of jail time for charges that might be unjustified.
-Our Maryland MDMA possession and distribution lawyers at the Law Offices of Randolph Rice can help you defend yourself against your criminal charges.
+Our Maryland MDMA possession and distribution lawyers at the Rice, Murtha & Psoras can help you defend yourself against your criminal charges.

 We will fight aggressively and tirelessly to defend your rights every step of the way.
-Don’t wait another day; contact the Law Offices of Randolph Rice for an experienced, competent criminal defense lawyer.
+Don’t wait another day; contact the Rice, Murtha & Psoras for an experienced, competent criminal defense lawyer.
 To schedule a free, confidential consultation, call our law offices today at (410) 694-7291.

 Understanding Maryland MDMA Possession and Distribution Laws